IBM/cp4waiops-gitops/docs/README.md

 # Deploy IBM Cloud Pak for Watson AIOps using GitOps

-This repository facilitates the use of OpenShift GitOps to deploy IBM Cloud Pak for Watson AIOps on a Red Hat OpenShift Cluster.
+This repository facilitates the use of Red Hat OpenShift GitOps to deploy Cloud Pak for Watson AIOps on a Red Hat OpenShift cluster.

 ## Use Cases